Rifle Cleaning On An African Hunt

 - Due to airline restrictions on flammable fluids in checked baggage, don't attempt to bring rifle cleaning fluids.
 Your PH will have something you could use if necessary.

 - You do not need to overdo the cleaning whilst on safari but it a good plan to give it the odd going over, especially if the rifle has been out in the rain.

 - Try not to over-oil the rifle.
 As you know, oil in the barrel may cause a different point of impact on the first shot.
 Also gun oil on the outside makes for more shine and acts as a magnet to dust.

 - Bring some insulation or duct tape to cover the end of the barrel to prevent dust and other debris getting in.

 - Always clean your own rifle on safari - never give your rifle to your PH or any other staff member to clean.

 Rifle Cleaning Kits And Bore Snakes

-(Click on images for full details)
+(Click on images for full details and calibre sizes)